diegoramosxyz/askmi-ui/README.md

 ### IDEAS

+Make it so that the responder only gets a fraction of the reward once he responds and the rest of the reward when the questioner accepts the answer.
+We might leave this option up to the responder.

 Allow the responder to set not just the prices for the Priority Tiers, but also a timeout, such that the responder automatically gets back its deposit if the responder did not answer on time.

 This project could becomme a "file exchange."
-IPFS can store any file so people can pay to receive PDFs, MP4, ZIP files, etc.
+IPFS can store any file so people can pay to receive PDFs, MP4, ZIP files, etc. It's an on-chain method to commission work.

 ### THOUGHTS